Twenty examples of stunning accessible websites

 The website's design echoes the calm and restfulness of a good night's sleep.
 It features a cool color scheme with white and two soothing shades of blue.
 Additionally, the site has legible, well-spaced fonts, making it easy for anyone to explore their sleep-enhancing options.

-Screenshot of Aura Bora's homepage.
+Screenshot of windmill's homepage.

 17. Whispering Willow